aws-amplify/amplify-js/docs/media/quick_start.md

 #### Automatic Setup with the CLI

-Amplify CLI creates and configures new AWS resources for your backend by using the .

-To start, make sure your app has a folder named `/src`, as this folder is used by store your backend configuration file:
+Amplify CLI creates and configures AWS resources for your backend.
+To start, make sure your app has a folder named `/src`, as this folder is used to store your backend configuration file:

 ```bash
 $ mkdir src